Zoardedz/stemnotes/Physics/LO5.md

 The mechanical advantage in an inclined plane is determined by the length of the plane divided by the height.

-The mechanical advantage of pulleys equals to the number of ropes in the pulleys.
+The mechanical advantage of pulleys equals to the number of ropes in the pulleys, in an Atwood's machine, an object is hung by a rope, to calculate the distance and the movement that the object performs you can use the following relation: $\dfrac{InputArm}{OutputArm}=\dfrac{OutputForce}{InputForce}$, in other words: Input arm * input force = output force * output arm.
+In an even better way: Force exerted on the rope * Distance pulled = Weight of object being pulled * Height raised.